altruios/namshubettulpa/public/namshubettuple/interludes.md

 'What a miscalculation they have made.'
 "Would you help us?"
 ~Al-tok looked at him.~
-'iron, leather, 15ft, person behind the mirror,probably...yes, most definitely Alice.'
+'Iron, leather, 15ft, person behind the mirror,probably...yes, most definitely Alice.'
 ~Al-tok smiled and leaned forward~
 "Yes.
 If you help me as well."
 'Juan would run, let him...
 Ozmind could be a problem' *Al-tok raised his hand as far as it would go*
-"if you wouldn't mind"
+"If you wouldn't mind"
 *He gestured to his arms and neck.*
 "I'll push you all though, I can make a window"
 'Uri would be fun to consume, save him for after Alice...'